 Matthew KohrmanAssociate Professor of Anthropology and Senior Fellow by courtesy at the Freeman Spogli Institute for International Studies

-New study exposes teenagers' easy access to cigarettes in ChinaShorenstein APARC in the news: China Daily on May 31, 2012
+New study exposes teenagers' easy access to cigarettes in ChinaShorenstein APARC News

 May 31 was the WHO World No Tobacco Day.
 The Pioneers for Health Consultancy Center, a China-based non-governmental organization with close collaborative ties to AHPP's Matthew Kohrman, recently conducted an extensive study of stores in Kunming, a city in the heart of China’s tobacco-growing region, that sell cigarettes to teenagers.

 Shorenstein APARC, AHPP, SCP News